Bulk X-XSS Cross Site Scripting Checker Online Test

-Here you can check Cross Site Scripting test of any website in Bulk just copy here website URL with Comma separated!
+Here you can check Cross Site Scripting Vulnerability of any Website

 The Webmaster hacker can use injected java scripts to change the content of your website or may even redirect user's to different website page, for example, one that contains venomous virus code.